 Vol. 1 No. 1 (2020),

-Methods: This was a cross-sectional observational study performed during November 2015 and July 2016 in the Bangalore district of Karnataka state in India.
-We examined a total of 1282 eyes of 641 participants and included those with corrected distance visual acuity (CDVA) better or equal to 0.4 Logarithm of the Minimum Angle of Resolution (LogMAR).
-We performed the photostress procedure under the standard conditions using the same approach.
-Data was recorded and analyzed using parametric t-test.
-A two-sided p-value of <0.05 was statistically significant.
+Methods: Cross-sectional observational study performed from November 2015 to July 2016 in the Bangalore district of Karnataka state in India.
+We examined a total of 1,282 eyes of 641 participants and included those with corrected distance visual acuity (CDVA) scoes lower than or equal to 0.4 Logarithm of the Minimum Angle of Resolution (LogMAR).
+We performed the photostress procedure under standard conditions using the same approach.

-Conclusions: The photostress recovery values were significantly different in children and older patients compared to 16 to 25 years old ones.
-We found that as age increased, photostress recovery time increased significantly.
+Conclusions: The PSRT values were significantly different in children and older patients compared to the 16 to 25 years age group.
+We found that as age increased, PSRT increased significantly.